 Farmer: My sheds aren’t any better than last year when I wore the same boots, or 10 years ago where you didn’t even have wellies.....There’s no worse disease now than there was then.
 I don’t see any difference at all.
 I mean when I started it was leather boots, then we went onto wellies, then you went to shed-specific wellies.
 Then you went to a barrier system.
 I’ve double dipped.
 I’ve triple dipped.
 I’ve worn over boots and it’s never made a second’s worth of difference.....

 Time was a recurrent theme raised by catchers during discussions.
-The working day for catchers is often very long and their work is undertaken under near constant pressure to meet deadlines imposed by the ‘factory’.
+The working day for catchers is often very long and their work is undertaken under near constant pressure to meet deadlines imposed by the factory.
 Typically, catchers will be picked up at home to travel, often for several hours, to a farm to commence catching.
-Among the catchers completing the Watch & Click survey, 84% reported that they travelled more than an hour to the first farm of that day, with 41% travelling over 90 minutes; only 16% travel an hour or less.
+Among the catchers completing the Watch & Click survey, 84% reported that they travelled more than an hour to the first farm of that day, with 41% reporting over 90 minutes; only 16% reported that they travelled an hour or less.
 Once finished on that farm, the team may move on to one or two more farms in a single shift.

 Catcher: Sometimes you can do 15 hours in a day.
 You come back and you have ten hours off.
 You literally get home, shower, eat, sleep, wake up and get back to work, no social life.